kleph/dcos-docs/1.11/tutorials/dcos-101/loadbalancing.md

 menu_order: 8
 ---

+Welcome to part 8 of the DC/OS 101 Tutorial

+<table class="table" bgcolor="#FAFAFA"> <tr> <td align=justify style="border-left: thin solid; border-top: thin solid; border-bottom: thin solid;border-right: thin solid;">**Important:** Mesosphere does not support this tutorial, associated scripts, or commands, which are provided without warranty of any kind.
+The purpose of this tutorial is purely to demonstrate capabilities, and it may not be suited for use in a production environment.
+Before using a similar solution in your environment, you should adapt, validate, and test.</td> </tr> </table>

 # Prerequisites
 * A [running DC/OS cluster](/docs/1.10/tutorials/dcos-101/cli/) with [the DC/OS CLI installed](/docs/1.10/cli/install/).
 * [app2 and Marathon-LB](/docs/1.10/tutorials/dcos-101/app2/) deployed and running in your cluster.

-<table class="table" bgcolor="#FAFAFA"> <tr> <td style="border-left: thin solid; border-top: thin solid; border-bottom: thin solid;border-right: thin solid;"><b>Important:</b> Mesosphere does not support this tutorial, associated scripts, or commands, which are provided without warranty of any kind.
-The purpose of this tutorial is to demonstrate capabilities, and may not be suited for use in a production environment.
-Before using a similar solution in your environment, you must adapt, validate, and test.</td> </tr> </table>

 # Objective
 In this session, you will scale your application to multiple instances and learn how internal and external services choose which instance to use once the application has been scaled.